andyjgao/andyjgao/content/blog/3-pillars-of-productivity.md

 Currently, I use the [PomoTab](https://www.andyjgao.com/projects/pomotab/) Chrome Extension, but there are also plenty of other options online.

 And that's it.
-These three principles-- **Planning Ahead, Removing Distractions, and Maintaining Focus** -- have transformed my productivity and I hope yours as well.
+By **Planning Ahead, Removing Distractions, and Maintaining Focus,** I have been able to accomplish far more in any given day.

 ***